 |Major implementation||YouTube, Instagram, Spotify, Reddit, BitTorrent||Basecamp, Hulu, Twitter (originally), Github, Airbnb|

-In nutshell, Django vs Rails is modern, robust, object-oriented and server-side web frameworks offering adequate flexibility and tools to develop high-end websites.
+In a nutshell, Django vs Rails is a modern, robust, object-oriented and server-side web frameworks offering adequate flexibility and tools to develop high-end websites.
 Each of the frameworks has a large community base owing to their unique characteristics to be adopted by the developer fraternity.

 This has been a guide to the top differences between Django vs Rails.
-Here we have discussed Django vs Rails head to head comparison, key differences along with infographics and comparison table.
+Here we have discussed Django vs Rails head to head comparison, key differences, and infographics and comparison table.
 You may also have a look at the following Django vs Rails articles to learn more –